ashleighchun/10-Most-Popular-Cocktails/README.md

 # 10 Best Cocktails
 ### This is an adaptation of the original gem written by ashleighchun.
 I have added in CSS selectors in the cocktail.rb file, and updated the scraped urls to use https instead of http.

-This Ruby Gem provides a CLI to view the 50 best restaurants in the World as per the San Pellegrino sponsored 50 Best Restaurants in the World website.
+This Ruby Gem provides a CLI to view the 10 best cocktails and a guide to how to make them as per the '10 Most Popular Cocktails to Order at Bars 2018' article on the Esquire website.

 ## Installation

-    $ gem install worlds-best-restaurants
+    $ gem install best-cocktails

 ## Usage

 Type the below and follow the on screen prompts.

-    $ worlds-best-restaurants
+    $ best-cocktails

 ## Development